Lewis Road Creamery partners up with Amazon-owned Whole Foods in multi-million dollar deal

 Lewis Road Creamery was said to have caught the attention of Whole Foods, and has since become the first New Zealand dairy company to be stocked nationwide by the speciality organic supermarket.

-The butter sells for US$6.99 ($11) for an 8oz pack in Whole Foods - it's the most expensive grass-fed butter it sells by weight.
+The butter sells for US$6.99 ($11) for an 8oz pack in Whole Foods - the most expensive grass-fed butter the retailer sells by weight.

-Cullinane said the deal showed that New Zealand can and should export branded products and "not as an export commodity" selling at the lowest possible price.
+Lewis Road Creamery founder Peter Cullinane, who is also chairman of Herald publisher NZME, said the deal showed that New Zealand could and should export branded products and "not as an export commodity", which often sell for the lowest possible price.

 Lewis Road Creamery's success emphasised the importance in pursuing a diversified export market for New Zealand dairy products, he said.